rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 * `empty` does not have any error information.
 It represents a failure of some unknown reason.
    I consider this problematic and an oversimplification.
-   Unless I can somehow introduce a meaningful zero-information (let me call it _noOp_) failure, this will bite.
+   Unless I can somehow introduce a meaningful zero-information (let me call it _noOp_) failure, this probably will bite.
 * `(<|>)` semantics is unclear about error information.
-In particular, this definition prevents any typeclass inductive programming that does interesting things with errors.
+In particular, this definition will prevent any typeclass inductive programming that does interesting things with errors.

 With a _true_ `Alternative`, the typically observed behavior is: If all alternatives fail, then the error information comes from the last tried computation.

 I am not that deeply familiar with GHC internals.
-However, GHC compiler often behaves in a very similar way.
-For example, GHC message could indicate a problem with unifying types, it may suggest that my function needs to be applied to more arguments, ... while the real issue is that I missing a typeclass instance somewhere or something else is happening that is completely not related to the error message.
-This "black box" feels exactly like an `Alternative` does.
-All Haskell developers get thrown for a loop from time to time.
+However, as a black box, the GHC compiler often behaves in a very similar way.
+For example, GHC message could indicate a problem with unifying types, it may suggest that my function needs to be applied to more arguments, ... while the real issue is that I am missing a typeclass instance somewhere or something else is happening that is completely not related to the error message.
+From time to time, GHC will throw Haskell developers for a loop.
 Using `Alternative`, we are likely to do the same to out users.